Emurasoft/emurasoft.github.io/en/dlg/customize/favorites/index.md

 | **Truncate only when longer than specified width** | Each button is adjusted to its file name length, but truncated only when its length is longer than a width specified in the **Specified Width** text box. |
 | **Fix to specified width** | All buttons are same in length as specified in the **Specified Width** text box. |

-## When Not Fit drop-down list box
+## When not fit drop-down list box

 Specifies how buttons should be displayed when buttons do not fit in the window width.
 Specifies one of the following options.